LoveyCode/regal-care-hospital/README.md

  Regal Care Hospital – Healthcare Appointment Management System

-Regal Care Hospital is a modern, responsive, and user-friendly healthcare appointment management system built using Next.js and Tailwind CSS.
+Regal Care Hospital is a modern hosital with a responsive, and user-friendly healthcare appointment management system built using Next.js and Tailwind CSS.
 The platform allows patients to book appointments with doctors, check availability, and manage their healthcare interactions seamlessly.

  🌟 Features